PlumpMath/monogame-scenegraph-pcl/README.md

 # monogame-scenegraph-pcl

 This small scenegraph is my beginning step to implementing the [component pattern](http://gameprogrammingpatterns.com/component.html)  on monogame.
+The built in XNA component classes aren't really applicable to the component pattern so I decided to write one myself.
 If you are just getting started in monogame, check out this repo.
 It should save you a bit of time and get you up and running with monogame.

 *Pull Requests happily accepted*
 This is quite minimal and still needs some building out but its enough to get anyone new started quickly.
-Currently there are four classes.
-Scene, Layer, Entity, and Sprite.
+Currently there are six classes.
+App, Scene, Layer, Entity, Component, and Sprite.
 Each of these is extendable.

+* App is a global singleton
 * A Scene is a collection of layers
+* Component is a reusable base class
 * A Layer is a collection of components
-* An Entity is a type of component and a collection of components.
+* An Entity is a container.
+Its both a type of component and a collection of components.
 * A Sprite is a type of component

 ![dependencies](https://github.com/digital-synapse/monogame-scenegraph-pcl/raw/master/assets/TypeDependencies.PNG)